 My Mama and my dear mother-in-law both made the best macaroni and cheese.
 It was a serious rich cheesy casserole so thick is was cut and served in squares.
 This dish was as good the next morning (if anything was left over) as when it was first served.

-And, this is all some in this generation equate to "Macaroni and Cheese".
+And now, "The" Blue Box is what this generation equates to "Macaroni and Cheese".
 Oh, the inhumanity!!

-But the worse casualty, what someone should be tied and quartered for.
-That sweet succulent crab that we grew up eating.
-We used to use chicken necks tied to string to catch them in the inlet between Sullivan's Island and the Isle of Palms.
+But the worse casualty, what someone should be tied and quartered for is that sweet succulent crab that we grew up eating.
+As a child, we used to use chicken necks tied to string to catch them in the inlet between Sullivan's Island and the Isle of Palms.
 Then that night we would sit on the front porch and pick and eat crab until we were full.
 Or Mama would make her rich crab casserole.
 After I learned to cook, I would use the fresh crab meat to stuff large shrimp, then wrap them in bacon to be grilled.

 And today - mock, fake, crab like, style food ...

-I know I have offended many, confused some, but hopefully opened the eyes of a few to the true southern food that is now "Gentrified" by these feeble fake foods.
+I know I have offended many, confused some, but hopefully I have opened the eyes of a few to the true southern food that is now "Gentrified" by these feeble fake foods.

 Bon Appetite or, as we say down here, pass the biscuits and butter, please.